Short Bio and Photos:

-Serving as bishop of the Texas-Louisiana Gulf Coast Synod of the Evangelical Lutheran Church in America is an honor, a challenge, and a joy.
+Serving as bishop of the Texas-Louisiana Gulf Coast Synod of the Evangelical Lutheran Church in America (since 2007) is an honor, a challenge, and a joy.
 It has given me the opportunity to work with many gifted pastors and committed people of faith.
 We’re creating communities that make disciples who serve the world in Jesus’ name.

 Undergraduate studies: Bachelor of Music in organ performance from Valparaiso University, a Lutheran university in northern Indiana, 1983

 Seminary: Masters of Divinity from Trinity Lutheran Seminary, Columbus, Ohio, 1988.

 - St. Paul Lutheran Church, Davenport, Iowa (1988-1994)